 Ovarian cancer is the fifth-leading cause of cancer deaths among women.
 While 1 in 78 women will be diagnosed, only 1 in 108 women will die from ovarian cancer.
 While it’s still a staggering number, your risk for ovarian cancer diagnosis and death is lower than that for many other cancers—like lung, breast, colorectal and cervical cancer.

 Some women, however, can be at an increased risk of the disease.
 A family history of ovarian or breast cancer are the two most common factors that can put you at increased risk, but others include:

 - Increasing age, particularly after menopause (60 and above)

 - Never having been pregnant

-“If a mother, an aunt, a sister, or other first-degree female family member has had ovarian cancer, make sure you make your regular physician and gynecologist aware of that history,” says Dr. Holtz.
+Even if you don’t pursue genetic testing, you should still notify your health care provider about a family history of breast or ovarian cancer.
+“If a mother, an aunt, a sister, or other first-degree female family member has had breast or ovarian cancer, make sure you make your regular health care provider and gynecologist aware of that history,” says Dr. Holtz.
 “This will keep them especially aware of any abnormalities during your visits and more likely to detect something that might have otherwise been overlooked.”

 Understanding the symptoms and risk factors associated with ovarian disease can help to turn up the volume on a silent killer.
-If you are experiencing any of the symptoms mentioned in this article or have a family history of ovarian cancer you want to learn more about, make an appointment with a Main Line Health physician using our secure online appointment request form.
+If you’re experiencing any of the symptoms of ovarian cancer, call 1.866.CALL.MLH (225.5654) or use our secure online appointment request form to make an appointment with a Main Line Health physician.